Aaron23145/RocketRestApi/README.md

 ## Running App

 To run the app you'll need JDK 8 installed.
+You may also need to define the JAVA_HOME environment variable pointing to your JDK installation.

 Just execute the following command on Linux while being in the root folder:

 ```sh
 ./mvnw spring-boot:run